DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-24-adding-and-editing-organisations.md

 ### Accredited provider ID search

-The market regulations team in DfE defines the accredited body ID.
+The market regulations team in DfE defines the accredited provider ID.
 They share this information with Becoming a Teacher (BAT) in a spreadsheet.

 Since this information only changes occasionally and the support team do not regularly add or edit organisation IDs, we decided not to provide an accredited provider ID search.
 The support team can use the spreadsheet to find the ID.

 ### Provider-facing registration forms

-When we onboard a new provider, we send them a Microsoft form to capture some information about their organisation.
+When we onboard a new provider, we send them a Microsoft form to collect information about their organisation.
 The support team then uses this information to add the provider to the service.

 Instead of using the Microsoft form, we could build an onboarding flow, which the provider completes, reducing the need for the support team to copy-type information.